JannatulHappy/JannatulHappy/README.md

 Hello, I am Jannatul Ferdous Happy.
 I am a Self-motivated, adaptable, and ambitious Web Developer. and an enthusiastic learner of new technologies to gain confidence and experience in the field of Full-Stack Web Development, and express my innovative, and creative skills through unique leadership and teamwork for the company and self-development.
 Improves properties and streamlines operations for efficiency.
 Hardworking and resourceful with a friendly and professional demeanor.

-Skills:   REACT / JS / HTML / CSS/ EXPRESS JS
+Skills:   REACT / JS / HTML / CSS/ EXPRESS JS / REDUX / MONGODB / TYPESCRIPT

 - 🔭 I’m currently working on making website
 - 🌱 I’m currently learning JavaScript, React and Node js